Employment Type: Full-Time

 Drug test required

-To apply for this position, you must provide a complete Application Package which includes: License VA Form 10-2850c Resume Transcript
+To apply for this position, you must provide a complete Application Package which includes: Resume Transcript

 The following documents are accepted, and may be required if applicable to your eligibility and/or qualifications for this position.
-Please use this checklist to ensure you have included all documents required for your application, such as a copy of your transcript (if using education to qualify), SF-50's (current/former Federal employees), etc. Cover Letter DD-214/ Statement of Service Disability Letter (VA) License VA Form 10-2850c Other (2) Resume Separation Notice (RIF) SF-15 SF-50/ Notification of Personnel Action Transcript
+Please use this checklist to ensure you have included all documents required for your application, such as a copy of your transcript (if using education to qualify), SF-50's (current/former Federal employees), etc. Cover Letter DD-214/ Statement of Service Disability Letter (VA) License OF-306 Performance Appraisal Professional Certification Resume SF-15 SF-50/ Notification of Personnel Action Transcript CURRENT PERMANENT FEDERAL EMPLOYEES must submit a recent (within the last 12 months of the closing date of this announcement), NON-AWARD SF-50 as verification of Federal Employment.
+Veterans' Preference:

 If you are relying on your education to meet qualification requirements: